cersouza/vue-calculator-app/README.md

 ## 1. About 📙
 **🌐 Link: https://vue-calculator-app.vercel.app**

-This is a simple Calculator made as personal boilerplate of project with technologies:
+This is a simple Calculator made as personal boilerplate of project with these technologies:
 - Vue.js;
 - Vuex;
 - Testing Library;